+- 7. Should primary producers in WA be exempt from registering as dog breeders where they breed and transfer livestock working dogs to other primary producers?

+- □ Yes

+-  No

+- □ Unsure

-Questions 7.
-Should primary producers in WA be exempt from registering as dog breeders where they breed and transfer livestock working dogs to other primary producers? ☐ Yes ☑ No ☐ Unsure Please provide reasons for your response: This would come under the Kennel Licence 8.
-Should primary producers in WA be exempt from registering as dog breeders where they breed and transfer livestock working dogs to any person? ☐ Yes ☑ No ☐ Unsure Please provide reasons for your response: Would obviate the Puppy Farming proposals
+Questions Please provide reasons for your response: This would come under the Kennel Licence.
+One of the purposes of registering breeders is that the puppies can then be tracked throughout their life.
+8. Should primary producers in WA be exempt from registering as dog breeders where they breed and transfer livestock working dogs to any person?
+Yes No Unsure Please provide reasons for your response: As above.